 - 28.6 Obligation to Bargain Matters Not Covered by this Agreement.
 Except as provided by this Agreement and applicable law, the College will satisfy its collective bargaining obligation prior to changing any term or condition of faculty employment.
-Further, the College will satisfy its bargaining obligation regarding the impact of any decisions made by the College in the exercise of its lawful managerial rights which affect faculty wages, hours, and other terms and conditions of employment. - 28.7 Bargaining Over Summer Session.
-The parties will form a committee to evaluate bargainable issues regarding summer session (including compensation, the availability of summer institutes, time commitments associated with instruction, etc.), and to recommend any changes to current practices to the respective negotiating teams by the end of fall quarter 2012.
-The parties will meet promptly following their receipt of the committee's recommendation to bargain over any changes to the College's summer programs with an expectation that any resulting agreements will take effect for summer 2013.
+Further, the College will satisfy its bargaining obligation regarding the impact of any decisions made by the College in the exercise of its lawful managerial rights which affect faculty wages, hours, and other terms and conditions of employment. - 28.7 Partner Accommodation and Dual-Career Appointment.
+If the College offers employment to a prospective faculty member that includes a dual accommodation employment offer to the faculty member's partner or spouse, that offer must be in writing.
+Any dual accommodation offer must comply with other terms and conditions of this agreement. - 28.8 Adjunct Faculty Sick Leave.
+The parties agree to further discuss and resolve the issue of allowing adjunct faculty on multi-year contracts the benefit of using up to six weeks of sick leave for a medical leave in a given quarter.
+The parties agree to discuss the issue at UFE-Management meetings that may result in an MOU that will be incorporated into the next contract.